 Why Master of Public Health Programs (MPH)?

 Public health is a field that needs and welcomes people from diverse educational and experiential backgrounds.
 Diversity really is at the heart of public health because the knowledge and skills you have before will improve with MPH education.
 You can also apply them with a different focus after you graduate.
 The Master of Public Health degree provides a common language and framework so that all can work together.

-The core functions of public health include assessment, policy development, and assurance that public health services are available for the community (The Future of Public Health, 1988).
+The core functions of public health include assessment, policy development, and assurance that public health services are available to the community (The Future of Public Health, 1988).

 Environmental health, occupational health and safety, mental health, and substance abuse are integral parts of public health.
 Service providers, such as managed care organizations, hospitals, nonprofit corporations, schools, faith organizations, and businesses, also are an integral part of the public health infrastructure in many communities (Healthy People 2010).